7skaliahmed07/Gene-Expression-Data-Analysis/readme.md

 -- Gene Expression and Anthropometric Data Analysis

 ---- Overview
-This repository contains the solution for Assignment C, which involves merging and analyzing gene expression and anthropometric data from multiple labs.
+This repository contains the solution for Gene Expression, which involves merging and analyzing gene expression and anthropometric data from multiple labs.
 The goal is to combine inconsistent datasets, study BMI distribution across populations, and explore BMI's relationship with gene expression.

 ---- Requirements